vulkanosaure/ps-integrate/docs/DOCUMENTATION.md

 A button is considered as a graphic, but will be treated accordingly by the template system.

 #### Button container (btnc)
-Simillar to a button, but it can contain childrens of type 'text' and 'gfx' only.
+Simillar to a button, but it can contain children of element of type 'text' and 'gfx' only.
 *See option 'btnc' for details*